Thermodynamics vs Teleodynamics: A Cosmological Divide?

 Equation \eqref{eq:Raychaudhuri-TD} is the teleodynamic Raychaudhuri equation.
 In the stationary black hole limit, one expects no net entropy production and a fixed microstate density per correlation area, so that

 and Eq. \eqref{eq:Raychaudhuri-TD} reduces to

 This is the usual GR identity that underlies the thermodynamic derivations of Einstein’s equations.
-With the calibration $C_{\text{TD}} = 8\pi^2 M_P^2$, the familiar Gibbons–Hawking entropy and temperature are recovered \cite{gh1Gibbons:1977mu,gh2Gibbons:1976ue,gh3Gibbons:1978ac,gh4Hawking:1995fd,ha1Hayward:1997jp,ha2Hayward:2008jq}.
-Stationary black hole thermodynamics, therefore, appears as the equilibrium, constant $C_{\text{TD}}$, zero $\sigma_{\text{TD}}$ limit of teleodynamic horizon thermodynamics.
+With the calibration $C_{\text{TD}} = 8\pi^2 M_P^2$, the familiar Gibbons–Hawking entropy and temperature are recovered \citep{gh1Gibbons:1977mu,gh2Gibbons:1976ue,gh3Gibbons:1978ac,gh4Hawking:1995fd,ha1Hayward:1997jp,ha2Hayward:2008jq}.
+To be even more clear, in the equilibrium (stationary/Killing-horizon) limit, the microstate density per correlation area is time-independent and there is no net entropy production so $\dot C_{\rm TD}\rightarrow 0$ and $\sigma_{\rm TD}\rightarrow 0$, and the horizon balance collapses to the usual GR identity underlying standard horizon thermodynamics.
+In exact de Sitter, $H=\mathrm{const.}$ and the same equilibrium conditions render $S_{\rm TD}$ a state function and in quasi dS/slow-roll the teleodynamic corrections are parametrically small, controlled by $\dot C_{\rm TD}/(H C_{\rm TD})$ and $\sigma_{\rm TD}/(H^{-3}C_{\rm TD})$, providing a controlled expansion around the standard Gibbons-Hawking sector.
+Stationary black hole thermodynamics, therefore, appears as the equilibrium, constant $C_{\text{TD}}$, zero $\sigma_{\text{TD}}$ limit of teleodynamic horizon thermodynamics. \\

 Cosmology generically lies away from this equilibrium limit as the Hubble rate evolves, correlation lengths, and cell entropies change as large-scale structure forms, and teleodynamic memory accumulates.
 In this regime, $\dot C_{\text{TD}}$ and $\sigma_{\text{TD}}$ cannot both vanish without eliminating the very physics responsible for dark energy, clustering modifications, and horizon memory.
-The teleodynamic corrections in Eq. \eqref{eq:Raychaudhuri-TD} are thus not optional deformations, but necessary consequences of the non-equilibrium, history-dependent character of the universe. \\
+The teleodynamic corrections in Eq. \eqref{eq:Raychaudhuri-TD} thus become prevalent, but necessary consequences of the non-equilibrium, history-dependent character of the universe. \\